civilservicelgbt/civilservicelgbt.github.io/_manuals/civil-service-lgbt-mentoring-programme.md

 ## What you will need

-This programme was designed to be delivered at low or no cost but it is relatively time intensive.

 ### Tools

+This programme was designed to be delivered at low or no cost.

 The first iteration of the programme was delivered entirely online using the following tools: